marcellodesales/mcp-registry-and-gateway-ui/docs/medium.md

-## **Title:** Taming the Chaos: How the MCP Gateway Centralizes Your AI Model's Tools
+## Taming the Chaos: How the MCP Gateway Centralizes Your AI Model's Tools

-**(Alternative Titles for A/B Testing/SEO):**

-*   Unify Your Microservices: Introducing the MCP Gateway & Registry
-*   Stop Juggling APIs: Simplify AI Tool Integration with the MCP Gateway
-*   MCP Gateway: Your Central Hub for AI Model Tools and Services

-**(SEO Keywords:** MCP, Model Context Protocol, API Gateway, Microservices, Service Registry, Service Discovery, AI Tools, Nginx, FastAPI, Developer Productivity)

-**(Image: Optional Hero Image - A visual metaphor for order vs. chaos, or the MCP Gateway logo)**
+<a href="img/mcp-gateway-header.svg" target="_blank">mcp-gateway-header.svg</a>

 ---